risafletcher/OSU-CS161/notes/chapter7/chapter7.md

 A **structure** is a programmer-defined data type that can hold many different data values.
 It was used before OOP became common.
 It is used to group logically connected data together into a single unit.
 Once declared, multiple variables of this type can be created.

 - Uses the keyword `struct`
+- Creates a new data type
 - Can include member functions but rarely do
 - Does not include the access specifiers `public` or `private`
-- Unlike class members, which are private by default, members of a structure default to being public.
+- Unlike class members, which are private by default, members of a structure **public **by default
 - Names are capitalized like class names
-- Cannot perform comparison opertions on entire structures
+- Cannot perform comparison operations on entire structures
 - Each member must be displayed separately

 ```c++